 What gets rid of dandruff?

 Dandruff may be the result of a dry scalp, or a skin condition called seborrheic dermatitis.
 It could also be caused by eczema, psoriasis, or, very commonly, an overgrowth of a yeastlike fungus called malassezia.
-(Here are 5 more surprising causes of dandruff.)
 Drugstore dandruff remedies might include shampoos with zinc pyrithione, which targets fungus and bacteria; ketoconazole, which also fights fungus; coal tar and selenium sulfide, which slow the growth and die-off of skin cells on your scalp; and salicylic acid, which loosens flakes so they can be washed away.
+Here’s how to get rid of dandruff using trusted at-home remedies.
 These are the best dandruff shampoos for your type of dandruff.
-Read on for the trusted at-home dandruff remedies.

 Tea tree oil